Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ## Why Linux is mostly used and why it is most famous Operating system among all Operating system ?

-Linux is a free OS as well as open source platform .
+● Linux is a free OS as well as open source platform .
-Linux is very secure .
+● Linux is very secure .
+● It is very fast .